Prabhashcht/Smart-inventory-management-and-Billing-system/STATEMENT.md

 **End of Project Statement**

-*This document provides comprehensive project scope, objectives, design, and implementation details for the Simple Inventory & Billing System CSE project at VIT Bhopal.*
+*This document provides comprehensive project scope, objectives, design, and implementation details for the Smart Inventory & Billing System CSE project at VIT Bhopal.*